Rettend/vscode-copy-open-files/README.md

 **How to use:**

 * Click the files icon in the status bar (bottom right) to open a QuickPick.
-* The first item, "Copy & Close", immediately copies using the current settings.
+* The first item, "Copy", immediately copies using the current settings.
 * Toggle "Copy Content" and "Copy Structure" ON/OFF to configure.
 * Use "Copy Import List" to copy a compact, single-line list for importing later.
+* Use "Copy Compact" to copy an LLM-friendly directory listing (token-efficient).

 **Output Format:**